vmware-tanzu-labs/educates-training-platform/README.md

 ## Using Compiled Extension

-The compiled extension will be pulled into the base workshop images from a ``Dockerfile`` using something similar to:
+The compiled extension and associated files will be pulled into the base workshop images from a ``Dockerfile`` using something similar to:

 ```
 FROM quay.io/eduk8s/eduk8s-vscode-helper:200805.030856.587d3ba AS vscode-helper